Ahmad Terrirudin Mohd Salleh

-Ahmad Terrirudin bin Mohd Salleh (born 12 April 1968) is a Malaysian lawyer serving as a Justice of the Federal Court of Malaysia since 12 November 2024.
+Ahmad Terrirudin bin Mohd Salleh (born 12 April 1968) is a Malaysian lawyer who has served as the Justice of the Federal Court of Malaysia since 12 November 2024.
 Prior to his appointment as a federal judge, he served as the 12th Attorney General of Malaysia from 6 September 2023 to 11 November 2024.

 Early life and education

 Ahmad Terrirudin was born in Alor Setar, Kedah in 1968.
 He obtained a bachelor's degree in law from University of Malaya in 1992.

 Career

 Ahmad Terrirudin began his career as a legal (judicial) officer at the Kuala Lumpur High Court.
 He has served as a special officer to Chief Justice Tun Ahmad Fairuz Sheikh Abdul Halim in 2003.
 In 2007, he was appointed as a Kuala Lumpur Sessions Court judge.
 He also once held the position as chairman of the Kuala Lumpur and Penang Industrial courts.

 He was the Deputy Head of Civil Division III, Civil Division, Attorney General's Chamber in 2017 and has served as Kedah State Legal Adviser in 2019.
 He was previously the Chief Registrar of the Federal Court before being appointed as the Solicitor-General on 25 March 2022.

 On 6 September 2023, he was appointed as the 12th Attorney General of Malaysia, which he would only served for 14 months until 11 November 2024.
 On the next day, 12 November 2024, he was appointed as a new Justice to the Federal Court of Malaysia.
 On 15 November 2025, he was appointed as a member of the Judicial Appointments Commission for a term of two years until 14 November 2027.